At first sight, there may appear to be no significant difference between Microsoft’s primary email systems, Exchange and Outlook.

 - How much mailbox storage space do they offer

-- What security protocols possible they have in place
+- What security protocols do they have in place

 - How they intend to utilize your data and who will have access to it.